BDI-pathogens/OpenABM-Covid19-model-paper/README.md

 ## Usage

 * `make all`: Will generate the simulated data, and generate all figures and tables used in the paper.
+* `make all_output`: Generate all figures and tables used in the paper (without generating the simulated data).

 **Additional commands**